USS Stormes: 1954-1965

 Stormes sailed for Norfolk, via Key West, and arrived there on 1 April.
 She operated with fleet units on the east coast and in the Caribbean for the remainder of the year.
 The highlight of the year's activities came in November when Stormes was designated to recover a spacecraft carrying a chimpanzee named Enos, the first chimpanzee to orbit the Earth.
 The spacecraft landed approximately 30 miles from the destroyer.
 Stormes, aided by an aircraft which had the capsule in sight, recovered it and Enos who was in good health.
 The ship spent the next year operating with Task Group Alpha, a hunter-killer group developing the antisubmarine readiness of the fleet.

 On 9 November 1962, Stormes joined the Cuban Blockade and continued that duty until the end of the Cuban Missile Crisis.
 She then resumed her regular operations.
 In August of the following year, "the 780" became the first United States ship to visit Santa Marta, Colombia, since 1880.
 In the latter part of 1963, she underwent an overhaul.
 She operated with Task Group Alpha in 1964 until October when she participated in Operation "Steel-pike."
 Her task group acted as the hunter-killer group that preceded the main body of ships as they crossed the Atlantic.

 Stormes continued operating with Task Group Alfa until May 1965 when she was ordered to patrol the coastal waters of the Dominican Republic during the revolution there.
 When relieved of patrol duty, she returned to Norfolk and prepared for a deployment period.
-She was with the 6th Fleet from June to August and returned to her home-port in early September.
+She was with the 6th Fleet from June to August and returned to her homeport in early September.
 On 1 June 1966, Stormes stood out of Norfolk with DesRon 32 for a six and one-half month deployment to the western Pacific.

 Vietnam

 While in WestPac, her primary duty was plane guard for Constellation in the Tonkin Gulf.
 At one time, she was called on to provide gunfire support to ground forces ashore for a three-day period.
 She returned to Norfolk, via the Mediterranean, on 17 December 1966.
 After east coast operations in the spring and summer of 1967, Stormes deployed to the 6th Fleet from 14 November 1967 to 23 April 1968.
 She sailed to South America in July 1968 to hold antisubmarine warfare operations as part of UNITAS IX and to visit ports in Puerto Rico, Brazil, and St. Lucia.
 After resuming her normal operations from Norfolk in September, Stormes deployed to the Mediterranean with DesRon 32 on 6 January 1969.
 The six-month tour ended upon her return to Norfolk on 31 May.
-The remainder of the year and into June 1970, she operated from her home-port as a dedicated participant of the Squeeze Play ASW exercises.
+The remainder of the year and into June 1970, she operated from her homeport as a dedicated participant of the Squeeze Play ASW exercises.

 When Stormes returned to Norfolk from her last east coast port call on 18 June, she began preparing for inactivation.